 Where can I find information about blood donations event to be organised in my city or near me?

-You can find the up-to-date list of our upcoming events in the calendar on our website or in our mobile application.
+You can find the up-to-date list of our upcoming events and appointment booking in the calendar on our website or in our mobile application.
 We aim to update the calendar with upcoming events at least two months in advance.
 However, changes are always possible, so we recommend you check the date and time before you head off to donate blood.

 The dates and times of the blood donation events are inconvenient for me.
 Can the events be organised in the evenings or on weekends?